kevinfiol/backlog/README.md

 # backlog

-`backlog` is an small application to help manage video game backlogs.
+`backlog` is a small application to help manage video game backlogs.
 I created it to host locally and serve my own purposes.

 ![screenshot of backlog](https://raw.githubusercontent.com/kevinfiol/backlog/master/screenshot.png)